auroradream04/database-backup/README.md

 # OLD SERVER
 # ----------
 cd /path/to/database-backup
-pip3 install -r requirements.txt
+npm install

 # Create sample and fill with your data
-python3 create_sample_xlsx.py
+npm run create-sample
 # Edit database_credentials.xlsx with all 200+ databases

 # Export all databases
-python3 export.py
+npm run export
 # Wait for completion, check logs/export_*.log

 # Transfer to new server
-scp -r backups/ database_credentials.xlsx *.py requirements.txt user@newserver:/path/
+scp -r backups/ database_credentials.xlsx user@newserver:/path/to/database-backup/

 # NEW SERVER
 # ----------
 cd /path/to/database-backup
-pip3 install -r requirements.txt
+npm install

 # Import all databases
-python3 import.py
+npm run import
 # Enter root credentials when prompted
 # Wait for completion, check logs/import_*.log